ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Alas, by keeping all substeps in the same task we make them quite opaque.
 _Something_ is happening in the task, and it will be finished _someday_.

-Sometimes it's just fine...
-But often it's not.
+Is it fine or not, strongly depends on your working environment and team agreements.
 For example, let's imagine that your project have a strict delivering policy.
-You cannot deliver your code until it's "done".
+You have to deliver all your code at once, because of rigid "task lifecycle".
-This means you have to roll all your changes altogether.
+This means you have to roll it out only after having done the last substep.
 How long your feedback cycle will become?
 How many code conflicts you'll have to resolve during the merge?